bifurcation/mimi-protocol/draft-barnes-mimi-protocol.md

 messages and ephemeral applications messages (for example "is typing" notifications), which do not need to be queued at the target provider.

-## Notify Servers of Room Events
+## Fanout Messages and Room Events

-If the hub provider accepts an application or handshake message (proposal or commit) message, it forward that message to all other providers with active participants in the room and all local clients which are active participants.
+If the hub provider accepts an application or handshake message (proposal or commit) message, it forwards that message to all other providers with active participants in the room and all local clients which are active participants.
 This is described as fanning the message out.
-An MLS Welcome message is sent to the providers and local users associated with the `KeyPackageRef` values to which the bulk of the Welcome (the `encrypted_group_info`) was encrypted.
+An MLS Welcome message is sent to the providers and local users associated with the `KeyPackageRef` values in the `secrets` array of the Welcome.
+In the case of a Welcome message, a `RatchetTreeOption` is also included in the FanoutMessage.

 The hub provider also fans out any messages which originate from itself (ex: MLS External Proposals).